Arthur (Stan) Gurney

 Stan served at Tobruk, Palestine and Syria.
 Late in June 1942, his battalion rushed to Egypt to head off Field Marshal Erwin Rommel’s advance.
 By 22 July, D Company had lost all its officers in fierce fighting at Tel el Eisa and casualty numbers continued to rise.

+Grasping the seriousness of the situation and without hesitation, Private Gurney charged the nearest enemy machine-gun post, bayonetted three men and silenced the post.
+He then continued on to a second post, bayonetted two men and sent out a third as a prisoner.
 At this stage a stick grenade was thrown at Private Gurney which knocked him to the ground.
 He rose again, picked up his rifle and charged a third post using the bayonet with great vigour.
 He then disappeared from view, and later his body was found in an enemy post.

 By this single-handed act of gallantry in the face of a determined enemy, Private Gurney enabled his Company to press forward to its objective, inflicting heavy losses upon the enemy.
-The successful outcome of this engagement, was almost entirely due to Private Gurney's heroism at the moment when it was needed.
+The successful outcome of this engagement was almost entirely due to Private Gurney's heroism at the moment when it was needed.

 Commemorating Stan Gurney